canjs/canjs/component/component.md

       }
     });

 This element says "Click me" until a user clicks it and then says "Hello There!".
-To create a a instance of this component on the page, add `<hello-world></hello-world>` to a mustache template, render the template and insert the result in the page like:
+To create a a instance of this component on the page, add `<hello-world></hello-world>` to a stache template, render the template and insert the result in the page like:

     var template = can.stache("<hello-world></hello-world>");